cmbant/getdist/README.rst

 Note that not all parameters need to be specified, and "N" can be used to denote that a particular upper or lower limit is unbounded.
 The ranges are used to determine densities and plot bounds if there are samples near the boundary; if there are no samples anywhere near the boundary the ranges have no affect on plot bounds, which are chosen appropriately for the range of the samples.

-There can also optionally be a .properties.ini file, which can specify *burn_removed=T* to ensure no burn in is removed, or *ignore_rows=x" to ignore the first fraction *x* of the file rows (or if *x > 1*, the specified number of rows).
+There can also optionally be a .properties.ini file, which can specify *burn_removed=T* to ensure no burn in is removed, or *ignore_rows=x* to ignore the first fraction *x* of the file rows (or if *x > 1*, the specified number of rows).

 Loading samples